 This excellent book on Union Pacific cabooses is a must-have for Union Pacific fans and caboose fans.
 Beginning with the earliest cabooses on the UP, wooden 4-window cupola-less cars, to the steel slogan-bearing cars used until the common demise of the use of cabooses in the 1980s, and to the second-hand cars acquired with the demise of the Rock Island and the various mergers, its all here!

-Union Pacific Historical Society, hardcover, 288 pages, standard landscape book 10 x 8 in., Black-and-White and Color photographs.
+Union Pacific Historical Society, hardcover, 288 pages, standard landscape book 10 x 8 in., B&W and Color photographs.